jaychandra6/ColorizeBot-v2/README.md

 register on deepai to get your api key for colorization

 run the script and mention the account username anywhere on reddit

+I wanted to explore more about API's, so I made this bot.